001ak/techfest-hackathon-Temperature-Alert-Agent/README.md

 ```
 It runs on port 8000.

-Then, run user_agent.py in another terminal.
+Then, run user_agent.py in another terminal( Again perform **poetry shell** in this new terminal).
 It will prompt the user to provide inputs.
 Make sure to run it on a port other than 8000:
 ```bash
 python user_agent.py port_no
 ```